Homework 4: Implementation of the Prototype

 Using the design that resulted from all your testing and revisions from Homework 3, you are now going to implement the interface.
 You can use any way to implement your prototype such as those that were discussed in class (see Lecture 7 which includes links to various places to download versions of the implementation tools).

 PART A: There is only one part to this assignment: to implement your interface.
 You should implement at least enough that all your user tasks can be completed, with sufficient feedback so the users can see what the system's responses are.
 You should simulate actions of your device.
 For example, if you were doing a copier, when the user clicks "Start" you might display a screen or dialog boxes that says everything about the current operation, for example: "now copying, 2-sided, no staples, using paper tray #1".
 If there are parts of your user interface you do not implement, there should still be controls (buttons, sliders, etc.) that would lead to those parts of the interface, but instead lead to screens or dialog boxes that say "not implemented yet" or something.
 That is, all of the screens you show should look complete, even if all the operations do not necessarily function.
 As another example, if you have a "search" button, it is fine if the search-results screen always shows the same thing, no matter what is searched for.
-In lecture, I mentioned that the complexity of the interface should be: "At least 30 “controls” (widgets: buttons, text fields).
+As we have said a number of times, the complexity of the interface should be: "At least 30 “controls” (widgets: buttons, text fields).
 About 10 different screens/pages/windows/modes".

 Also create a short "readme.txt" file that describes what one can do with the prototype.
 This will guide the TAs on what is supposed to work.
 For example, tell what paths through your interface are working.
 If you pretended that the user searches for "aspirin", mention that kind of thing in the file.
 The "readme.txt" file should also contain your task test script that you will use for the user test, so the TAs and others will know what you will tell users to do.
 Put the readme.txt file in the top level folder where the implementation is so it will be at the top level of the .zip file.